mohit264/windev2021/02-COM/Readme.md

        C ---> COM exception bit
        N ---> Network related bit
        r ---> Unknown (Completely internal)
-31th Bit --> Severity code
+       3. All the rest of these bits are related to FASCILITY Macro 31th Bit --> Severity code